schmidsi/melon-reporting/docs/01-strategy/README.md

 * Benjamin set up the Solidity development environment according to the Melon setup with dapp.tools, parity dev chain but also looked into truffle suite.
 * Simon researched MiFID II and PRIIP and started the [glossary](https://github.com/melonproject/reporting-thesis/blob/master/docs/GLOSSARY.md) for these confusing abbreviations.
 Furthermore, he finished the strategy part.

+### Calendar Week 10

+This week we had the official kick-off meeting with all stakeholders.
+See minutes in [Appendix](https://schmidsi.gitbooks.io/melon-reporting/content/Appendix.html).

+* Simon updated the project plan according to the feedback and discussed the KIID template provided by PwC with Mona
+* Benjamin further read into Solidity, especially data structures like strings and byte64.